Coleridge-Initiative/big-data-and-social-science/docs/04-ChapterDB.md

 total number of comparisons is only $3\times 4=12$.
 But if we had, say, 1 million investigators and 1 million grants, then the DBMS would have to perform 1 trillion comparisons, which would take a long time.
-(More importantly in many cases, it would have to perform a large number of disk I/O operations if the tables did not fit in memory.)
+(More importantly, it would have to perform a large number of disk I/O operations, if the tables did not fit in memory.)
 An index on the `ID` column of the `Investigators` table reduces the number of operations dramatically, as the DBMS can then take each of the 1 million rows in the `Grants` table and, for each row, identify the matching row(s) in `Investigators` via an index lookup rather